taldcroft/asciitable/doc/index.rst

 Installation and test
 ---------------------

-The :mod:`asciitable` package includes a single module that must be made available to the Python interpreter.
+The :mod:`asciitable` package includes a number of component modules that must be made available to the Python interpreter.

 Easy way
 ^^^^^^^^^^^